Kylian Mbappé leads France past Poland 3-1 at World Cup

 The France forward, who scored four goals when he led his country to the title four years ago as a 19-year-old phenom, put on yet another demonstration of how devastating he can be on the soccer field.

-After it was over, Mbappé almost seemed to be chuckling as Robert Lewandowski came over to congratulate him following his spectacular display.
+After it was over, Mbappe almost seemed to be chuckling as Robert Lewandowski came over to congratulate him.

-Mbappé scored two goals Sunday and set up another for Olivier Giroud to give France a 3-1 victory over Poland and move the 2018 champions within three wins of defending their title.
-He already has a tournament-best five goals in Qatar as Les Bleus have reached the quarterfinals for the third straight tournament.
+Mbappe scored two goals Sunday and set up another for Olivier Giroud to give France a 3-1 victory over Poland and move the 2018 champions within three wins of successfully defending their title.
+He already has a tournament-best five goals in Qatar as Les Bleus have reached the quarterfinals for the third straight World Cup.

-“There is no recipe.
-No one knows the recipe, no coach knows the recipe to stop Mbappé in the form he is in,” Poland coach Czesław Michniewicz said through a translator.
-“He hurt us today but I am cheering for him because he is a real star.
-I’m talking about (Lionel) Messi, (Cristiano) Ronaldo, Lewandowski.
-If someone is going to take over, I think Mbappé will be the player to be the best one (for) many years.”
+”The only objective for me is to win the World Cup,” Mbappe said. ”The only thing I dream is this.
+I came here to win this World Cup.
+I didn’t come here to win the Golden Ball or Golden Boot.
+If I win it of course I’m going to be happy but that’s not why I’m here.
+I’m here to win and I’m here to help the French national team.”

 Lewandowski, a two-time FIFA player of the year, scored from the penalty spot in second-half stoppage time for Poland.

+”I needed to focus on the tournament and my soccer,” he said through a translator, adding that he had volunteered to pay a French federation fine for his silence. ”When I want to concentrate on something that’s the way I function.
+And that’s why I didn’t want to come speak to you before now.

+”I’ve been preparing for this tournament throughout the season, physically and mentally,” he added. ”I wanted to be ready for this tournament and I am.”

-Mbappé celebrated his second goal by waving his arms for the crowd to cheer louder.
-Then he hoisted himself up onto the crossbar shortly after the final whistle in another celebratory gesture in front of France’s fans.
+Mbappe celebrated his second goal by waving his arms for the crowd to cheer louder.
+Then he hoisted himself up onto the crossbar shortly after the final whistle in front of France’s celebrating fans.

-Mbappé already has nine career World Cup goals and if he stays healthy, he could probably play in another three editions of soccer’s biggest event — meaning he might approach the World Cup career scoring record held by Germany striker Miroslav Klose, who scored 16 goals over four World Cups.
+Mbappe already has nine career World Cup goals and if he stays healthy, he could probably play in another three editions of soccer’s biggest event – meaning he might approach the tournament’s career scoring record held by Germany striker Miroslav Klose, who scored 16 goals over four World Cups.

+”He hurt us today but I am cheering for him because he is a real star,” Poland coach Czeslaw Michniewicz said through a translator. ”I’m talking about (Lionel) Messi, (Cristiano) Ronaldo, Lewandowski.
+If someone is going to take over, I think Mbappe will be the player to be the best one (for) many years.”

 No country has repeated as World Cup champions in six decades – since Brazil achieved the feat by claiming consecutive trophies in 1958 and 1962.
 Italy is the only other nation to have won two straight, in 1934 and 1938.